mfmotta/computer_vision_experiments_loss_functions_tests/README.md

  <img src="https://github.com/mfmotta/siamese_keras/blob/master/images/yukawa_cubic.png"  width=300">
  </p>

-Notice that the proposed loss function is steeper for both positive and negative distances and has a lower minimum.
-Let us see what results from this changes.
+Notice that the proposed loss function is steeper for both positive and negative pairs distances and has a lower minimum.
+Let us see what results from these changes.

 ## Results: